Quick Answer: Best Garage Sauna

 Capacity: 2–4 person

-Style: Traditional sauna with full glass front
+Style: Traditional Finnish sauna with full glass front

 This is what you get when Scandinavian craftsmanship meets home wellness.
 The Cala Glass is handcrafted from thermally modified Aspen, engineered for longevity and stunning aesthetics.
 The full-glass front brightens the entire cabin and creates a premium spa feel in any garage.